nickemma/NickEmma/README.md

 ---
 ## 🎯 Engineering Philosophy
-*"Build systems that scale from 1 to 1 billion predictions.
+*"I believe good engineering is an act of service.
+Build things that work, scale responsibly, and solve real problems.
 Design for failure, optimize for performance, secure by default."*

-I believe the future belongs to engineers who can bridge the gap between ML innovation and production reality — creating infrastructure that doesn't just run AI, but runs it reliably, securely, and at massive scale.
+The future belongs to engineers who can bridge the gap between ML innovation and production reality — creating infrastructure that doesn't just run AI but runs it reliably, securely, and at massive scale.

 ## **🌍 Let's Build the Future of AI Infrastructure**
 Passionate about solving the hardest problems in ML infrastructure.
 Always excited to collaborate on systems that push the boundaries of what's possible with AI at scale..